-Learn how to schedule YUM automatic updates to upgrade all system packages to available latest version in background without manual intervention!
+Learn how to schedule YUM automatic updates to upgrade all system packages to the available latest version in the background without manual intervention!

-Recently we published post about how to update packages in RHEL system using YUM.
-In this post we have explained how to update single or multiple packages and even all packages at once using command line.
+Recently we published a post about how to update packages in the RHEL system using YUM.
+In this post, we have explained how to update single or multiple packages and even all packages at once using the command line.
 But these ways are manual tasks and needs human intervention to complete them.

 Setting YUM automatic updates in production servers not recommended.
-Since, production servers seeks analysis on who updates will impact operation of server and its hosted apps.
-And this process is completely automatic and runs in background, its advisable to refrain implementing it on critical servers.
+Since production servers seek analysis on who updates will impact the operation of the server and its hosted apps.
+And this process is completely automatic and runs in the background, it’s advisable to refrain implementing it on critical servers.

 yum-cron package is available on optional and supplementary channels.
 Your YUM should be configured to fetch packages from these channels.
-Install this packages using :
+Install these packages using :

 # yum install yum-cron